vcheckzen/XunleiKuainiaoInShell/README.md

 # XunleiKuainiaoInShell

 ## Introduction

-A Shell Implementation of Kuainiao, Xunlei.
+A shell implementation of kuainiao, xunlei, which can be used in almost all linux platform.

 ## How to Use